20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 Boats come with a cooler box, so we recommend stocking up on food, water (bring your own!) and beers for the day ahead.
 You'll need to ask for this and snorkelling gear.

-It's also important to note that while the boat is insured, the propeller and anchor are not so you'll liable for any damage (which is surprisingly easy on the rocks).
+It's also important to note that while the boat is insured, the propeller and anchor are not so you'll be liable for any damage (which is surprisingly easy on the rocks).
 Keep an eye out for large ferries and boats operating in the area - it's the main route from Split to Hvar and Korcula!

 ///